yas-39/Unfall-Analyse/README.md

 Casualties by accident severity:
 Slight severity form the bulk of casualties 84% whereas there are only 2% Fatal severity casualties.
 Road Type Analysis:
-Maximum Casualties by Single Carriageway road type (165.045K) and Minimum by Slip road(2.458K) Casualties Distribution by Road Surface:
+Maximum Casualties by Single Carriageway road type (165.045K) and Minimum by Slip road(2.458K).
+Casualties Distribution by Road Surface:
-Highest Distribution of total casualties on Dry road surfaces (66.3%) Casualties Relation by Area/Location:
+Highest Distribution of total casualties on Dry road surfaces (66.3%).
+Casualties Relation by Area/Location:
-Urban areas form the majority of casualties after an accident (60.6%) Casualties Distribution by light condtion:
+Urban areas form the majority of casualties after an accident (60.6%).
+Casualties Distribution by light condtion:
-72.2% of casulties take place in daylight condtion
+72.2% of casulties take place in daylight condtion.

+# Final Conclusion
+This Road Accident Analytics Dashboard opens the door to data-driven decision-making, enabling stakeholders to implement evidence-based interventions that enhance road safety.
+It serves as a valuable tool for policymakers, traffic authorities, and safety advocates alike.